iTwin/itwinjs-core/core/quantity/README.md

 ### Common Terms

 - [Unit]($quantity)/[UnitProps]($quantity) - A named unit of measure which can be located by its name or label.
 The definition of any unit is represented through it's `UnitProps`.
-- [UnitsProvider]($quantity) - A class that will also locate the UnitProps for a unit given name or label.
-This class will also provide a [UnitConversion]($quantity) to convert from one unit to another.
+- [UnitsProvider]($quantity) - A class that locates the UnitProps for a unit given name or label.
+This class also provides a [UnitConversion]($quantity) to convert from one unit to another.
-- Unit Family/[Phenomenon]($ecschema-metadata) - The physical quantity that this unit measures (e.g., length, temperature, pressure).
+- Unit Family/[Phenomenon]($ecschema-metadata) - A physical quantity that can be measured (e.g., length, temperature, pressure).
 Only units in the same phenomenon can be converted between.
 - Persistence Unit - The unit used to store the quantity value in memory or to persist the value in an editable IModel.
-While there is **NO** explicit flag or property to denote a persistence unit, those units are typically a part of the `Units.SI` [UnitSystem]($ecschema-metadata).
-The unit conversion of any persistence unit should both have its numerator and denominator set to 1.
 - Format/FormatProp - The display format for the quantity value.
 For example, an angle may be persisted in radians but formatted and shown to user in degrees.
   - CompositeValue - An addition to the format specification that allows the explicit specification of a unit label, it also allows the persisted value to be displayed as up to 4 sub-units.
 Typical multi-unit composites are used to display `feet'-inches"` and `degree°minutes'seconds"`.
 - [FormatterSpec]($quantity) - Holds the format specification as well as the [UnitConversion]($quantity) between the persistence unit and all units defined in the format.
 This is done to avoid any async calls by the UnitsProvider during the formatting process.